lawrencelogoh/lawrencelogoh.github.io/blog/src/2023-plans.md

 So this year, I'm going to focus on making money.
 My humble goal, for now, is at least an average income of $2000/month by the end of the year.
 I know I can make more than that, but I live in Ghana, and most employers don't pay that much.
-I'm going to try to make this by freelancing and building projects.
-I'll add a job if necessary.

 ## Other skills
 As you can already tell, my writing is shit.